User19283536/Hunt2D_TheGame/README.md

 Note: 4 detections by minor AV companies are false positives.
 No reputable AV like Kaspersky or Bitdefender finds anything fishy.

-Coontrols:
+Controls:
-W to jump
+1) W to jump
-A - to move left
+2) A - to move left
-D to move right
+3) D to move right
-Space - to fire
+4) Space - to fire
-Q to throw a grenade
+5) Q to throw a grenade
-U - to exchange coins for ammunition
+6) U - to exchange coins for ammunition
-I - to exchange coins for explosives
+7) I - to exchange coins for explosives
-P - to exchange coins for gun upgrade - more damage
+8) P - to exchange coins for gun upgrade - more damage

 Pictures from the game: